Kloogaranna

 Kloogaranna is a village in Lääne-Harju Parish, Harju County, Estonia.
 It has a population of 121 (1 January 2004).

 Kloogaranna has a station on the Elron rail line and is served by up to three daily trains from Tallinn main station (Balti jaam).

 Kloogaranna has a long sandy beach just by the train station.
-During the Soviet era it was very popular, nowadays it's less crowded and for many years there were no facilities.
-Since 2021 there is a small café by the beach and a kiosk which sell ice cream.
+During the Soviet era it was very popular; now it is less crowded and for many years there were no facilities.
+Since 2021 there is a small café by the beach and a kiosk which sells ice cream.